docker/docs/ee/ucp/admin/configure/ucp-configuration-file.md

 ## Apply an existing configuration file at install time
 You can configure UCP to import an existing configuration file at install time.
 To do this using the **Configs** feature of Docker Swarm, follow these steps.

-1. Create a **Docker Swarm Config** object with a name of `com.docker.ucp.config` and having a value of your UCP config TOML file contents.
+1. Create a **Docker Swarm Config** object with a name of `com.docker.ucp.config` and the TOML value of your UCP configuration file contents.
 2. When installing UCP on that cluster, specify the `--existing-config` flag to have the installer use that object for its initial configuration.
 3. After installation, delete the `com.docker.ucp.config` object.